GQL-Project/gql_db/src/fileio/README.md

 - All types are of fixed length.
 - The total size of a row in the schema cannot be more than 4096 bytes.
 - Columns can only have names of 60 characters or less.
-- Schemas are restricted to 60 columns.
+- Schemas are restricted to 60 columns for each table.

 ### Header Page Format:
 - We first have a `uint32` counting how many pages are present in the file.
 Everytime pages are added, we update this value.